 The center provides safe shelter, counseling, advocacy, and other services for victims of domestic violence and their children, and domestic violence prevention and education for the entire Upstate community.
 They operate a domestic violence crisis line and two secure safe homes, serving Greenville, Pickens, Oconee and Anderson counties.

-If you have concerns about a student, faculty or staff member in the USC Upstate Community, contact the Dean of Students at 503-5107 or Counseling Services at 503-5195.
+If you have concerns about a student, faculty member, or staff member in the USC Upstate Community, contact the Dean of Students at 503-5107.